aminalaee/uuid-utils/README.md

 # Python UUID Utils

 Python UUID implementation using Rust's UUID library.
-This will make `uuid4` function around 10 times faster.
+This will make `uuid4` function around 10x faster.

 This package can be a drop-in replacement to the standard library UUID which implements existing UUID versions like V4 in Rust